The Brain's Bitter Lesson: Scaling Speech Decoding With Self-Supervised Learning: Experiments

-\textbf{Downstream tasks.} We evaluate our methods with two fundamental speech decoding tasks of increasing difficulty.
-The first, \textit{speech detection}, determines whether speech occurs in the auditory stimulus using the neural response.
-The second task is \textit{voicing classification}.
-Given data aligned at the occurrence of a phoneme, the task is to recognise whether the phoneme is \textit{voiced} or \textit{voiceless}, where voicing is a binary phonetic feature that categorises whether a speech sound is associated with vocal cord vibration.
-We select these tasks as they are simpler than phoneme recognition, but are foundational because they must be solved to decode speech accurately into natural language.
+\textbf{Downstream tasks.} We evaluate our methods primarily on \textit{speech detection}.
+This task determines whether speech occurs in the auditory stimulus using the neural response.
+This is a fundamental task in understanding speech perception and is one of the few tasks that so far show statistically significant results in highly noisy MEG signals.
+It also has direct applications to BCIs as it can be used to segment words or sentences for decoding and activate a speech BCI when a patient wishes to communicate.
+Secondarily, we also study \textit{voicing classification} to demonstrate the versatility of our representations for general speech decoding tasks.
+Given data aligned at the onset of a phoneme, the task is to recognise whether the phoneme is \textit{voiced} or \textit{voiceless}, where voicing is a phonetic feature that categorises whether a speech sound is associated with vocal cord vibration.
+This task is also directly relevant to a speech BCI as it involves classifying phonemes which can be used to decode words.

-\textbf{Training.} We pre-train all models to completion and then shallow or deep fine-tune on labelled data for each task, using this to analyse the generalisability of the pre-trained representation.
-Appendix \ref{sec:expdetails} provides complete training details for all experiments.